KoryNunn/crel/README.md

 # Browser support

-Crel works in all browsers created in the last decade.
+Crel works in all evergreen browsers.

 # Goals